HS2 'may disrupt city travel for years'

 More stories from across South Yorkshire

-It was announced in July that HS2 services would stop in Sheffield on route to Leeds rather than at a station near Meadowhall as originally announced.
+It was announced in July that HS2 services would stop in Sheffield rather than at a station near Meadowhall as originally announced.

 According to the PowerPoint presentation, provided as part of a Freedom of Information request, the "station footprint would expand beyond current boundary to encroach the tram and road network".